Bushcraft skills are essential for survival, especially if you plan on bugging out to a remote location.

-In this article, we discuss all there is to know about bushcraft, from basic tools to vital skills like foraging, building shelter, making fire, acquiring food, and more.
-You’ll also find useful tutorials all throughout the article, so if you think you need to sharpen those bushcraft skills, read on:
+In this article, we discuss bushcraft 101, from basic bushcraft tools to vital skills like foraging, building shelters, making fires, acquiring food, and more.
+You’ll also find useful tutorials throughout the article, so if you think you need to sharpen those bushcraft skills, read on:

-Bushcraft Basics: What Is Bushcraft And How Will It Help You Survive TEOTWAWKI?
+Bushcraft 101: What Is Bushcraft and How Will It Help You Survive TEOTWAWKI?

-Here’s a simple truth : Mother Nature provides all of our needs.
-All we have to do is know where to find these resources and know how to use them.
+Here’s the simple truth: Mother Nature provides all of your needs.
+All you have to do is figure out where to find these resources and know how to use them.

-Bushcraft, interchangeably known as “wilderness skills”, focuses on using resources available in the natural environment for survival.
-This skill set includes firemaking, foraging food, tracking, trapping, hunting game, and shelter-building using basic tools.
+Bushcraft, used interchangeably with “wilderness skills,” focuses on using resources available in the natural environment for survival.
+This skill set includes fire making, foraging food, tracking, trapping, hunting game, and shelter-building using basic bushcraft gear.

 Learning and mastering bushcraft skills will inevitably help you when SHTF.

-By arming yourself with a sharp set of bushcraft skills, you'll learn how to survive in a short-term emergency and even be self-sufficient in long-term scenarios.
-Once you've mastered these skills, you can go on to teach others as well.
+By arming yourself with a sharp set of bushcraft skills, you’ll learn how to survive in a short-term emergency and even be self-sufficient in long-term scenarios.
+Once you’ve mastered these skills, you can go on to teach others.

 Essential Bushcraft Tools

-To be able to do these tasks, you must have the right bushcraft tools.
-Here are some of the basic bushcraft gear that you should have in your arsenal:
+To do bushcraft, you must have the right bushcraft tools.
+Here are some of the basics to have in your arsenal:

 A sharp and sturdy knife is indispensable in bushcraft.
-Without it, you'd be unable to make fire, set up your shelter, hunt and prepare your food, carve other tools, plus a slew of other small tasks.
+Without it, you’ll be unable to make fire, set up your shelter, hunt and prepare your food, carve other tools—plus a slew of other small tasks.

-That being said, a durable full tang knife with a fixed blade is often used for bushcraft.
-Full tang means that the knife's steel extends all the way through the handle, making it less prone to breakage and damage.
+A durable full-tang knife with a fixed blade is often used for bushcraft.
+Full tang means the knife’s steel extends all the way through the handle, making it less prone to breakage and damage.

 How long should bushcraft knives be?

 Bushcraft knives are usually around 3 and a half to 6 inches long.
-This length allows them to do both heavy-duty and small, detailed tasks.
+This length allows them to do both small, detailed tasks and heavy-duty work.
 Anything smaller will be hard to handle; anything bigger, on the other hand, will be a machete.

 Should you go for a high carbon steel or stainless steel bushcraft knife?

-As far as material goes, it's a contest between high carbon and stainless steels.
+As far as material goes, it’s a contest between high carbon and stainless steel.
 Your choice of steel will depend on your needs.

 Carbon steel blades are durable, easier to sharpen, and tend to throw better sparks when used with a ferro rod.
 They’re more prone to rust and oxidation, however, so they need higher maintenance compared to their stainless steel cousins.

-Stainless steel blades on the other hand, take longer to sharpen but keep their edge longer.
+Stainless steel blades, on the other hand, take longer to sharpen, but they keep their edge longer.
 They require little maintenance and are virtually rust-proof, making them great for humid environments.

 Don’t forget about the knife handle

-Make sure that the knife handle feels good in the hand, too.
-Bushcraft knife handles are usually made from hardwood, but this absorbs moisture overtime, so you can go for synthetic materials like Micarta or G10 fiberglass.
+The knife handle should feel good in your hand, too.
+Bushcraft knife handles are usually made from hardwood, but this absorbs moisture over time, so you can go for synthetic materials like Micarta or G10 fiberglass.

-Since you're using your knife for bushcraft, it would only make sense to include a sharpening stone in your kit.
-There are many types of knife sharpeners out there, the most common of which include Japanese waterstones, whetstones or oil stones.
+Since you’re using a knife, it only makes sense to include a sharpening stone among your bushcraft tools.
+There are many knife sharpeners out there—the most common of which include Japanese water stones, whetstones, or oil stones.

-An axe is capable of doing tasks that your knife can't or shouldn't do like felling and limbing trees, cutting and splitting large pieces of firewood, and building permanent shelter.
+This bad boy is capable of doing tasks your knife can’t or shouldn’t do, like felling and limbing trees, cutting and splitting large pieces of firewood, and building permanent shelter.

-Another important factor to consider when choosing a bushcraft axe is its sharpness.
+Another important factor to consider when choosing this bushcraft gear is sharpness.
 An ideal axe should be able to keep its edge well even after use and abuse.

-Lastly, an ergonomic hardwood handle is also key for a good grip and chopping power.
+Lastly, an ergonomic hardwood handle is key for a good grip and chopping power.

-Now, not all bushcrafters carry axes.
-Some enthusiasts prefer using a folding saw for woodworking since its significantly lighter and easier to carry around.
-They also make for straighter cuts in the wood, which is great for building shelter, especially if you want a sturdy one to outlast the elements.
+Not all bushcrafters carry axes.
+Some enthusiasts prefer using a folding saw for woodworking since it’s significantly lighter and easier to carry around.
+It also makes for straighter cuts in the wood, which is great for building shelter, especially if you want a sturdy one to outlast the elements.

-Saws are also more efficient since they take less energy to cut through wood and produce more output in the same amount of time.
+Saws are also more efficient since these bushcraft tools take less energy to cut through wood and produce more output in the same amount of time.
 Less effort means you have more time and energy left to do other tasks necessary for survival.

-Now that you know the basic bushcraft tools, it's time to dive into the skills you need to possess.
-Remember, it won't matter if you had the sharpest knife or the biggest saw or the most accurate compass out there if you didn’t have a clue on how to use them properly.
+Now that you know the basic bushcraft tools, it’s time to dive into the skills you need to possess.
+Remember, it doesn’t matter if you have the sharpest knife or the most accurate compass out there if you don’t have any idea how to use them properly.

-Below you'll find an extensive checklist of all the bushcraft skills that you should have under your belt:
+Below you’ll find an extensive checklist of all the bushcraft skills to have under your belt:

 Foraging, by definition, is the act of finding and gathering flora and fauna mainly for food.
 However, you can also use your foraging skills to find medicinal plants and herbs, natural cordage, firestarters, or materials for shelter.